• Skip to primary navigation

 • 1 tablespoon Olive oil add more if needed

-• 1 med Brown onion
+• 1 med Brown onion finely diced

-• ⅓ cup Coriander Cilantro
+• ⅓ cup Coriander (Cilantro) chopped

 • 3 cloves Garlic crushed, add more if desired

-• 1 tablespoon Salt and pepper or to taste
+• ½ tablespoon Salt or to taste

-• 2 med Lemon
+• 2 medium Lemon or to taste

 Prevent your screen from going dark